StockSharp/doc/en/topics/api/connectors/crypto_exchanges/yobit/configuration_yobit.md

-﻿> [!WARNING]
-> This exchange has permanently shut down (~2023 — effectively defunct).
-This connector is no longer operational.
-Documentation is preserved for historical reference.

 # Configuration Yobit

 To work with a connector, it is required to generate the **Key (API Key)** and **Secret** in the personal account of the exchange and specify them in the connection settings.